anicanor/p04-Capstone/README.md

 ###Iteration
 [main.cpp lines 8-81]
 >I think I prefectly utlilized the do while statement in this program.
->Because of my use of the do while statement, I was able to cut back on writing some code, this freeing up some space
+>Because of my use of the do while statement, I was able to cut back on writing some code, thus freeing up some space

 ####Data Structres
 [main.cpp line 14 and line 37]